Syntax Document

 print_shape(r)

-// Pass by pointer reference
+// pointer reference passing

 var r1 = new rectangle(width=15, height=18)